 The advantage of this boat is that it is very wide, so you can fit a lot of equipment or people into it.
 It is a 6 person boat officially.

-I don’t have any personal experience with this boat, but you can read other people’s opinion on Amazon.
+I don’t have any personal experience with this boat, but you can read other people’s opinion on the link above.

 Inflatable raft trolling motor recommendations

-Most inflatable rafts are rated for an electric trolling motor, or a max 3 HP outboard motor.
+Most inflatable rafts are rated for an electric trolling motor, or a max 3 HP outboard motor (gasoline motor).

 Putting anything stronger and heavier on these rafts will strain the PVC material that the tubes are made out of, as well as the glue of the motor mount.